qylaboratory/chuqis-cdn/public/documents/PrivacyPolicy_en.md

 ## Revise policy

 We reserve the right to modify the contents of this agreement at any time, and the effective version will be published on our website.
-Browsers, cdns, and `Service Workers` will cache this page for reasons such as speeding up website access, which may cause the text you are currently viewing to be not the latest version.
+Browsers, cdns will cache this page for reasons such as speeding up website access, which may cause the text you are currently viewing to be not the latest version.
 Please refer to the latest version.

 ## Definition